JesseObrien/dietary/readme.md

 ## Ideas

 * Interface with workout and fitness tracking apps.
+   * Option to adjust calories/macronutrients based on workouts logged to fitness apps
 * Offer discounts with food ordering services like naturebox or something.
 * Include appliance-based weighting for picking out recipes/meals.
 Favor the items the user uses most.
 * Kitchen inventory/grocery list and recipe bias (mobile device barcode scanner integration).